Uganda

 Supporting the production and distribution of renewable energy

-Uganda is one of the African countries with the lowest access rate to electricity: only 20% of the Ugandan population is connected to the national grid.
+Uganda is one of the African countries with the lowest access rate to electricity, with only 60% in urban areas and 18% in rural areas, despite significant hydroelectric potential.

 Fine spinners, a Cotton processing plant, in Ouganda